 - What will internships look like – will they be available?

 Yes, you can!
 The Career Center transitioned all its services, including career advising appointments, education programs, and recruiting events, to online platforms in March 2020.
 Check the Operating Updates above for the latest information.

 There are jobs out there and we are here to help you find and apply to them.
 Explore AU’s Student Jobs website, paying particular attention to the FAQs to identify which legal documents you will need to present at the time of hire.
 On-campus positions are posted on the AU Human Resources Student Jobs page.
-Many fall on-campus opportunities will be posted later in the summer, so check this site periodically through the summer.
+Check this page periodically for new positions.

 You can schedule an appointment with a career advisor to craft your application materials.
 All incoming first-year students will be given access to Handshake, our career management platform, in mid-July.
 You can use Handshake to schedule career advising appointments and look for off-campus professional opportunities.